Brokers With Cheapest Fees for Option Trading

 Option Pricing

 If you’re going to trade options, obviously the commission schedule for derivatives will be an important factor to consider.
 Like the other topics in this article, there is wide variation from broker to broker on option commission schedules.
 Some firms are on the low end of the pricing schedule, charging $0 for contracts and base charge.
-This is Robinhood’s and Firstrade's schedule.
+This is Robinhood’s schedule for stock and ETF options.

 Other firms, like Vanguard, are on the opposite end, charging as much as $1 per contract.

 Many brokers also charge for option exercises and assignments.
-WellsTrade clients, for example, must pay $25 plus the broker’s regular equity commission, which is either $2.95 or $5.95.
-Schwab, on the other hand, charges just its regular stock commission, which is $0.
+WellsTrade clients, for example, must pay $25 per transaction.
+Schwab, on the other hand, charges $0 for exercised and assigned options placed online.
 Because wide variation exists in the industry on this issue, be sure to learn your broker’s pricing for assignments and exercises.

 lowest options trading fees